CollinHeist/TitleCardMaker/docs/getting_started/add_series.md

     button on the left navigation bar, find _Better Call Saul_ and click either the <span class="example md-button">View</span> button or the Series name.

-7. Click the `Card Configuration` tab, then in the "Font" dropdown select the `Better Call Saul` font we created earlier.
-This _assigns_ this custom font (and all of it's associated customizations) to BCS.
+8. Click the `Card Configuration` tab.
+In the `Font` dropdown, select the `Better Call Saul` font we created earlier.
+This assigns this custom font (and all of it's associated settings) to _Better Call Saul_.
 Scroll down and click
 <span class="example md-button">Save</span>.
-If you imported a Blueprint back in
-Step 5, a custom Font will already have been assigned.

 !!! success "Success"